Quim (footballer, born 1975): Braga return

-Later years
+Later career

 In May 2013, Quim announced he would not renew his contract and subsequently retire after 19 years as a professional; he played his last match on the 11th against C.D.
 Nacional, a 1–3 home loss for his 382nd game in the Portuguese top division.
 However, two months later, he went back on his decision and signed for C.D.
 Aves in the Segunda Liga.

 On 17 May 2016, Quim renewed his contract for another year.
 He was still first-choice in 2016–17, when his team returned to the top flight after ten years.

-In the following season, Quim faced stiff competition from newly-signed Adriano Facchini in the league, but the 42-year-old started in the club's victorious run in the Taça de Portugal, which marked its first major conquest in 87 years of history.
+In the following season, Quim faced stiff competition from newly signed Adriano Facchini in the league, but the 42-year-old started in the club's victorious run in the Taça de Portugal, which marked its first major conquest in 87 years of history.
 He remained connected to Aves after his retirement, as director of Institutional Relations.

 Quim worked as a goalkeeper coach subsequently, at Aves, Rio Ave FC, F.C.
 Tirsense and C.D.
 Trofense.

 International career

 After representing his country at every level from the under-16s upwards, and winning the UEFA European Under-19 Championship (then under-18) in 1994, Quim made his senior debut in August 1999 in a 4–0 victory over Andorra, after which he was Portugal's third-choice at UEFA Euro 2000, enjoying a short cameo as a substitute in the 3–0 win against Germany in the group stage's final round before establishing himself as number one in the 2002 FIFA World Cup qualifying campaign.
-However, a failed drug test saw him miss out on the competition held in South Korea and Japan.
+However, he missed out on the competition held in South Korea and Japan after testing positive for nandrolone on 15 February and being handed a six-month suspension.

 Quim was a backup for the national side during both Euro 2004 and the 2006 World Cup, behind the habitual Ricardo.
 He was originally named in the squad for Euro 2008 but suffered a wrist injury the day before their first game, ruling him out of the tournament – he was replaced by Porto's Nuno.

 Quim started the 2010 World Cup qualifying campaign as first-choice, but lost his place midway through it to another Braga player, Eduardo, as Portugal eventually qualified.
 After being league champion for Benfica, he would be left out of the squad for the final stages in South Africa.